 The Five-Year-Old: “Delicious on nothing.
 Which means not delicious.
 Too spicy.”

-(My take, in case you’re curious: Tastes like A1.
+Our old-timey ketchup tastes a lot like modern A1 sauce.
 I actually like it, although I’m not surprised that The Five-Year-Old doesn’t.
 There is a strong mustard flavor to it.
 While I didn’t like our catsup on the chicken or the oven fries, it was reasonably good on the hot dog.
 But what I really want to do is try this with steak, on a hamburger, or as a replacement for store-bought ketchup in my Mom’s meatloaf.
-Fortunately I have lots left.)
+Fortunately I have lots left.

 Mommyo: “So The Five-Year-Old, do you want me to find another ketchup recipe that’s more like Heinz?”